razor-network/docs-v2/docs/jobs-and-collections.md

 # Jobs and Collections

-In Oracle's data feeds, a "job" represents a specific connection to a data source tasked with retrieving price feed information.
-A "collection", on the other hand, aggregates multiple jobs to provide a comprehensive representation of an asset's price.
+In Oracle's data feeds, a `job` represents a specific connection to a data source tasked with retrieving price feed information.
+A `collection`, on the other hand, aggregates multiple jobs to provide a comprehensive representation of an asset's price.
 Together, jobs and collections are instrumental in delivering accurate and consistent data feeds within the network.

 ## What is a Job?

-A "job" is a critical element in establishing a connection to a data source for price feed information.
+A `job` is a critical element in establishing a connection to a data source for price feed information.
 The job's structure includes these parameters:

 - **ID:** A unique identifier for the job.
 - **Selector Type:** Defines the method for parsing the response from the URL, which can vary between JSON or XHTML, depending on the data source's output format.